-All living things strive to maintain themselves close to their optimal conditions, and they rely on sensors and control mechanisms to measure and control pH, temperature, hydration etc. In mammals, our hormones and nervous systems are the main ways we monitor and maintain our health, and if these go out of balance, it affects our health and fertility.
+All living things try to keep themselves at optimal conditions, and sensors and control mechanisms work hard to measure and control pH, temperature, hydration etc. In mammals, our hormones and nervous systems are the main ways we monitor and maintain our health, and if these go out of balance, it affects our health and fertility.

 The last two examples affect Flow PFPs most.
 We function best when we have order and stability in the body, so the goal for Flow PFPs is to improve system management issues or resolve obstructions.